MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Set-PublicFolderMigrationRequest.md

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.

-Use the Set-PublicFolderMigrationRequest cmdlet to change migration request options after the request has been created.
-You can use the Set-PublicFolderMigrationRequest cmdlet to recover from failed migration requests.
+Use the Set-PublicFolderMigrationRequest cmdlet to modify serial public folder migration requests (requests created by the New-PublicFolderMigrationRequest cmdlet).
+You can use this cmdlet to recover from failed migration requests.

+**Note**: Serial public folder migration cmdlets are no longer available in Exchange Online.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).